kz4/Accounting/direct_url/README.md

 ### 4. Known issues

-Some items provide xml format forms instead htm which causes access denied when trying to download the htm.
-Simply change the url with .xml ending can solve this problem.
+Some items provide xml format forms instead of htm, which causes access denied when trying to download the htm.
+To fix this, run `python html2xml.py`.
+This script looks for all files less than 1kb in htm folder and redownload the file with xml extension.
+Next step is after figuring out the html file cannot be downloaded because it's xml, download it as xml, as in, merge `downloader.py` and `html2xml.py`.